-Davao has the last decades become a safe and clean city, and is also known as a secure place when it comes to natural disasters like earthquakes and typhoons.
+Davao has become a safe and clean city and is also known as a secure place when it comes to natural disasters like earthquakes and typhoons.
 We are located south of the typhoon belt and many are moving here from all over the Philippines in hope of a more stable life.

 This, together with robust economic growth makes Davao a very fast expanding city with both the benefits and problems that entail.
 We are in many ways a provincial city wearing a little too tight shirt searching for more comfortable ways to dress up, but this has also its charm and challenges.

 In a more developed society, ordinary citizens don’t have to take the burden of arming themselves and go to war against the criminals.
-But in our society this happens.
+But in our society, this happens.
 The vigilante groups here call themselves, “Servants of the people”.
-Media calls them, Death Squads, and as long as they strictly targets dangerous criminals, these cases are difficult to solve.
+Media calls them, Death Squads, and as long as they strictly target dangerous criminals, these cases are difficult to solve.

 Well, back to why I love Davao.
 The honesty here is remarkable.
-Take for example, the taxi drivers.
-They will put on the meter automatically without any fuss, and also give you the exact change always.
+Take, for instance, the taxi drivers who will put on the meter automatically without any fuss, and also give you the exact change always.
 Some years ago, I forgot a very expensive projector in a taxi and I just had to go to their office and get it back.
 The reward money I offered was not even accepted.
 And a month ago, I forgot my Smartphone on the toilet in a Mall.
 I had no back up for all my contacts and was in despair.
 But I got the phone back shortly after.
 It was handed over by a customer to a security guard who handled the case correctly.